cgwire/kitsu/docs/getting-started-production/README.md

 ![Main menu](../img/getting-started/main_menu_production.png)

-There, you can see all the productions you have created, their type and their status (open for an Active Production, or Closed if not Active).
-When your cursor is above a production line you can see two news icons on the right part of the line :
+There, you can see all the productions you have created, their type, and their status (open for an Active Production, or Closed if not Active).
+When your cursor is above a production line, you can see two news icons on the right part of the line :
 **edit** ![Edit button](../img/getting-started/edit_button.png) and **delete**
 ![Delete button](../img/getting-started/delete_button.png).

 ![Edit a production](../img/getting-started/production_edit.png)

-To modify a production go into the **Edit production** page.
+To modify a production, go into the **Edit production** page.

 You can add some specific information as the **FPS** (Frames per second), the **Ratio** and the **Resolution** of the picture.

 If nothing is filled, the **FPS** is set to **24 FPS** per default.
-The **FPS** will be applied to re-encode the video, and also to calculate the quotas.
+The **FPS** will be applied to re-encode the video and also to calculate the quotas.

 NB: The default avatar for a production is the first letter displayed on a colored background.
 You can change it with a picture if you want.